sablier-labs/docs/docs/concepts/13-glossary.md

 A new financial primitive that permits by-the-second payments.

-Currently, Sablier offers two streaming protocols called Lockup and Flow.
-In Lockup, the creator has to lock up a specified amount of tokens whereas in Flow protocol, creator is not required to lock up any amount of tokens.
+Currently, Sablier offers two distribution protocols called Lockup and Flow.
+In Lockup, the creator has to lock up a specified amount of tokens, whereas in Flow, creator is not required to lock up any amount of tokens.

 ## Streaming